Fantomas42/django-blog-zinnia/docs/settings.rst

   String defining the base Model path for the Entry model.
 See TODO_REF for more informations.

-ZINNIA_ADVANCED_SEARCH
-  **Default :** True

-  Used to define the search engine, because Zinnia provides in 2.
-  A basic engine with cumulative terms, and an advanced engine if *pyparsing* is installed.

 ZINNIA_WYSIWYG
   **Default :** 'tinymce' if in settings.INSTALLED_APPS else 'wymeditor'